 </button>

 HTML attribute (it’s unique to LiveView) and its value is the name of the event to send.
-Because we’re wildly creative, we’ll have the “Off” button send an off
+Because we’re wildly creative, we’ll have clicking the “Off” button send an off

 event: